Last Updated: July 09, 2026

 How to Execute an Alabama Gun Bill of Sale

 Generating your official Alabama Gun Bill of Sale takes less than 5 minutes using the interactive form above.
-Under Ala.
-Code § 13A-11-72, the most critical step is accurately recording the buyer’s full name, Alabama-issued photo ID number and address, along with the firearm’s exact serial number copied directly from the frame.
-As of 2026, you should also explicitly document SB116 compliance by confirming that no prohibited auto-conversion devices are included in the transfer.
-This level of detail provides strong legal protection if the firearm is ever traced.
+While not legally required by Alabama law, creating a written record is a best practice.
+The most critical step is accurately recording the buyer’s full name, valid Alabama-issued photo ID information, and the firearm’s exact serial number copied directly from the frame.
+This level of detail provides personal protection if the firearm is ever traced.

-For a complete field-by-field walkthrough tailored specifically to Alabama private sales — including best practices for SB116 compliance and how experienced Alabama sellers protect themselves — read our detailed Alabama Gun Bill of Sale Guide.
+For a complete field-by-field walkthrough tailored specifically to Alabama private sales — including best practices for responsible selling and how experienced Alabama sellers protect themselves — read our detailed Alabama Gun Bill of Sale Guide.

 💡 Alabama Statutory Guidance